with TOM JENKS

 Do you work with genre writing such as romance, science fiction, fantasy, murder mystery, children’s books, and so on?

 Not generally.
-My expertise is in adult, mainstream literary fiction.
+My expertise is in adult, mainstream literary fiction and nonfiction.
 The only exceptions have been with commercial novels that also have literary aspects.
 However, in working with a commercial book, I leave most of the commercial instincts to the author and read the work for the same elements and qualities (characterization, language, plot, etc.) that I would apply to a book whose intention is literary.

 Will you give me an honest appraisal and tell me specifically what I need to know to improve my book?